 ‘The Marvelous Mrs. Maisel’s Rachel Brosnahan: Midge Is An ‘Upologetically Confident’ Woman

-‘The Marvelous Mrs. Maisel’ is an absolute MUST see!
-Rachel Brosnahan told HollywoodLife EXCLUSIVELY how exciting it is to be playing such an incredible woman on screen.
+New obsession: ‘The Marvelous Mrs. Maisel’!
+Rachel Brosnahan spoke to HollywoodLife about how exciting it is to be playing such an incredible woman on screen.

 Rachel Brosnahan, 26, is the star of Amazon’s The Marvelous Mrs. Maisel and also a much needed fresh of breathe air on screen.
 We caught up with the woman behind Miriam “Midge” Maisel at the show’s New York City premiere at Village East Cinema on November 13, where she spoke EXCLUSIVELY with HollywoodLife about how important the show is in today’s world.
 “It’s tight, it’s sharp, it’s funny as shit,” Rachel told us during our pink carpet interview.
 “It’s also one of the most unapologetically confident women that I’ve ever read, and certainly ever played.
 That feels radical and important in a way that it shouldn’t anymore, but has been something that I’ve grown a lot from and really enjoyed bringing to life.”